/ tool-comparisons / Netlify vs AWS for Solo Developers

 AWS is the everything platform.
 EC2 for virtual machines, S3 for storage, Lambda for serverless functions, RDS for databases, CloudFront for CDN, ECS for containers, and about 200 more services.
 Whatever you want to build, AWS has a service for it.
 Probably three services for it, actually, and you'll spend a week figuring out which one to use.

 I'll be honest.
 AWS is overwhelming for solo developers.
 The console is dense, the documentation assumes enterprise context, and the pricing model requires a spreadsheet to predict.
 I've had months where a misconfigured service silently charged $30 for something I thought was free.
-The 12-month free tier is generous, but it expires, and the transition to paid can be jarring.
+AWS also reworked its free tier in 2026.
+New accounts now get up to $200 in credits ($100 at sign-up plus up to $100 more as you explore services) spread across roughly the first 6 months, replacing the old always-on 12-month allowances.
+The credits are generous, but they expire, and the transition to full pay-as-you-go can be jarring.

 That said, AWS is the industry standard for a reason.
 If you're building something that needs to scale, needs specific infrastructure, or needs enterprise-grade reliability, AWS can handle it.
 The question is whether the complexity tax is worth it for a solo developer.